mozilla/bugzy/docs/deploy.md

 ## Initial Setup (If you have never deployed before)
-- [ ] Sign into to heroku and ensure you have access to the as-bugzy heroku instance.
+- [ ] Sign in to heroku and ensure you have access to the as-bugzy heroku instance.
 If you do not, ask k88hudson for access.
 - [ ] Ensure if you have the heroku cli installed (`heroku --version`) and you are authenticated.
 If you do not, [follow these instructions](https://devcenter.heroku.com/articles/heroku-cli)
 - [ ] In the root of your local bugzy repository, add heroku as a remote with `heroku git:remote -a as-bugzy`